ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 New Student Orientation

-Reminder: Iowa may have additional academic options available for new and transfering students.
+Reminder: The University of Iowa may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Students are not required to take a computer class to graduate.